 - Pelvic ultrasound: This is an imaging test that looks for the gonads and for a uterus.

 - Laparoscopy: This is a surgery using a small camera.
 The surgeon looks for the reproductive parts inside the body.
-The surgeon may also take small pieces of tissue.
+The surgeon may also take small pieces of tissue for testing.

 We care for people with CAIS and PAIS as a team of specialists working together.
-Our team includes endocrinologists, gynecologists, urologists, psychologists and geneticists.
+Our team has specialists in endocrinology, gynecology, urology, psychology, genetics, ethics, social work and child life.
 Care and treatment plans depend on each patient’s individual needs.
 Treatment involves regular clinic visits.
-We check growth and development at each visit.
+At each visit, we check growth and development.
 We also address patients’ and families’ needs at different ages and stages of life.
 Some patients may need to take hormones.
-Others may decide to have their gonads removed.
-Our team helps patients and families understand and weigh treatment options, answers questions, addresses issues, and provides support and counseling.